UmbrellaZone/legal-docs/docs/privacypolicy/06newsletter.md

 ### Email Newsletter

-Our websites and products operate an email newsletter program, used to inform subscribers about products and services supplied by {{legal.company.name}}.
+Our websites and products operate an email newsletter program, used to inform subscribers about products and services supplied by {{company.name}}.
 Users can subscribe through an online automated process should they wish to do so but do so at their own discretion.
 Some subscriptions may be manually processed through prior written agreement with the user.

 Subscriptions are taken in compliance with the European Spam Laws detailed in the Privacy and Electronic Communications Regulations 2003.
 All personal details relating to subscriptions are held securely and in accordance with the Data Protection Act 1998.
 No personal details are passed on to third parties nor shared with companies / people outside of the company that operates this website.
 Under the Data Protection Act 1998 you may request a copy of personal information held about you by this website's email newsletter program.
 A small fee will be payable.
 If you would like a copy of the information held on you please write to the business address at the bottom of this policy.